thinklytics/mcp-demo/README.md

 1. Make sure the server is actually running in another terminal window
 2. Check that you're using the correct URL (default is http://localhost:8000)
 3. Ensure the server is listening on the expected interface (0.0.0.0 to accept external connections)
-4. Try specifying the server URL explicitly: `python client_example.py --server http://localhost:8000`
+4. Try specifying the server URL explicitly: `python client_example.py --sse http://localhost:8000`

 ### Server Endpoint Issues